Metal Processing Module

 Simulate Metallurgical Phase Transformations in Mechanical Components

-When a material like steel or cast iron undergoes heating or cooling from an elevated temperature, metallurgical phase transformations may occur.
-The Metal Processing Module is an add-on product to the COMSOL Multiphysics® simulation software that helps you study how these phase transformations affect the mechanical and thermal properties of the materials.
+When a material like steel or cast iron undergoes cooling from an elevated temperature, metallurgical phase transformations may occur.
+The Metal Processing Module is an add-on product to the COMSOL Multiphysics® simulation software that can be used to study how these phase transformations affect the mechanical and thermal properties of the materials.
 The module includes functionality for modeling phase transformations that are deliberate (such as in steel quenching and carburization) and introduced inadvertently (in additive manufacturing and welding, for example), as well as functionality for annealing.
-The built-in multiphysics capabilities help you improve the performance of a component by optimizing the phase composition.
+The built-in multiphysics capabilities can help improve the performance of a component by optimizing the phase composition.

 Contact COMSOL

-A gray metal spur gear model with a small slice shown in red, white, and blue.
+A metal spur gear model with a small slice shown.

 Steel Quenching